syracusetp/syracusetp/README.md

  <br>
  <br>

+### <code style="color : red"> **Movements-in-Progress** </code>
+"**Every Teacher a Changemaker**" (2021 - ) brings a new paradigm of teacher-student norms to empower educators to empower students to become Changemakers.
+- United States, countrywide with Title I (low-income neighborhood) schools.
+Designed and developed with John Gamba at the University of Pennsylvania Graduate School of Education and Michelle Blanchet at The Educators Lab.
+Distributive partnerships with American Federation of Teachers and First Book. [[Website]](https://chibuzor.notion.site/Every-Teacher-a-Changemaker-b741ff2468a7492b930b22bcbc00439b?pvs=4)
+- Nigeria, Indonesia, United Kingdom.

+"**The Global African**" (2022 - )

+Early investments in technology and IP through MStreet Ventures.

 **Brief Bio**

 Bunmi Otegbade is a global impact leader with a background in technology and sustainable finance.
 He is currently Senior Director at Ashoka, where he leads knowledge production for peer-driven networks, AI Governance, and strategic institutional partnerships in North America.